Worldwide Guide to Women in Leadership

 Janice K. Brewer, Member of the State House of Representatives 1982-86, State Senator 1986-96 and Majority Whip 1993-96, Member of the Maricopa County Board of Supervisors 1996-2003 and as Secretary of State 2003-09 she was Deputy to the Governor and succeeded Janet Nepolitano who was named Secretary of Homeland Security. (b.
 1944-).

 The new district was founded in 2009 and corresponds with the Capital Caracas and shares the same rank as the states of Venezuela.
-She was Minister of Environment and the Natural Resources 2005-07.
+She was Minister of Environment and the Natural Resources 2005-07 and Minister of Communication 2014-15

 A former athlete and Olymipc gold medal winner, a Trustee of The Outward Bound Trust since 2001 and Vice President of the Northern Ireland Outward Bound Association.
 Also Patron of Springhill Hospice in Rochdale, Lancashire. (b.
 1939-).